Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 Perhaps the most surprising aspect of this radical collapse of Christianity is the fact that it increased rather than reversed or slowed down after two major world wars, especially the Second World War, which devastated most European countries.
 You might have expected just the opposite effect of that most horrific of wars; that having seen and experienced the devastating consequences of the godless ideology that thrust all of Europe into conflict, the tendency would’ve been to turn back to God as the basis of civilization.
 Yet just the opposite has taken place.

 ‘The great tribulation’ (7:14) is both intensified persecution of the Church and natural disasters coming down from heaven.
-The events heralded by the seven trumpets in chapters 8 and 9 are omitted, so that we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25, Matt 24:31).
+The events heralded by the trumpets in chapters 8 and 9 are omitted, so that we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25, Matt 24:31).
 The opening of the seventh seal brings only a period of silence.

 Prophecy, however, speaks not of the humanly predictable approach of one stray asteroid, but of a ‘strong wind’ suddenly dislodging many.
 ‘The powers of the heavens will be shaken’ is an allusion to the Septuagint rendering of Isaiah 34:4 (Gk: ‘All the powers of the heavens will melt’, Heb: ‘All the host of heaven will rot away’), which speaks of heavenly bodies falling to earth.
-A strong wind in outer space could only be a sudden intensification of the solar wind that continually streams from the Sun, a coronal mass ejection of ionised superhot gas, such as the one that erupted from the far side of the Sun on 19 July 2012.
+A strong wind in outer space could only be a sudden intensification of the solar wind that continually streams from the Sun, an ejection of ionised superhot gas, such as the one that erupted from the far side of the Sun on 19 July 2012.
 Had that side been facing the Earth, the resultant shock wave would have disrupted power grids and knocked out satellites.

 “We have been lucky that we have not been hit by a really big event,” says Juha-Pekka Luntama, head of the European Space Agency’s space-weather team.
 “We will be hit eventually, the question is, when?”